anmolbagati/javaLogic-256-Game/README.md

 # javaLogic-256-Game
 A program to play the game of 256 With Arraylists.
-The objective of the game is for the player to keep adding three randomly provided multiples of a number, to attempt to get the total score of 256 or higher.
+The objective of the game is for the player to keep adding three randomly provided multiples of a number, to attempt to get the total score of 256 or higher..
+Test Documentation provided.
 #sameAsThe1028GameOnAppStore